alexjeffburke/shoulder/README.md

 npx shoulder fugl
 ```

+If you wish to easily perform the check on a module being developed locally, you can execute shoulder
+in the checked out repository and supply "." as the package name to cause reading the package.json file:

+npx shoulder .

 ### devDependencies via Libraries.IO

 By default, Shoulder uses dependents information from npm.
 One limitation of this data is that it